 From no‑frills hot dogs to exquisite Nordic menus, visitors are spoiled for choice.
 Alternatively, you can explore some of Reykjavik’s bars — sip your favorite wine or discover the city's craft beer scene.

-Photo from Guided Walking Tour of Reykjavik's Reykjavik’s
+Photo from Guided Walking Tour of Reykjavik

-Alternatively, head to Kringlan Shopping Mall, another large shopping center with an excellent selection of renowned labels.
-It also has a cinema and a library — why not relax with a movie or a good book to escape the cold?
+Smáralind is the largest mall in the capital area, with a wide variety of shops, a cinema, and plenty of dining options.
+Kringlan is another large shopping center with an excellent selection of renowned labels.
+It also has a cinema and a library — perfect for relaxing with a movie or a good book to escape the cold.

 Best Winter Attractions Near Reykjavik